Economic inclusivity.

 Highlights.

-As of 2024, students from 94% of our participant schools have utilized the option of paying less than the full price for our programs.
+As of 2026, students from 95% of our participant schools have utilized the option of paying less than the full price for our programs.

-During that same timeframe over 2,000 participants have paid nothing at all—participants who most certainly would not have been otherwise able to take part in our programs.
+During the past three years alone, over 12,000 participants have paid less than our asking price, bringing program costs within their economic means.
+During that same timeframe over 2,200 participants have paid nothing at all—participants who most certainly would not have been able to take part in our programs otherwise.

 *Please note that tax receipts are not available for these “pay more” contributions.
 If you require tax receipts please contribute through Extra Ed’s own charitable entity, which does provide them.
 Visit our donate page to learn more about this fund.